-People often subscribe based on their interests, so make sure that when they subscribe to any of your email newsletters they see content relevant to them.
+People often subscribe based on their interests, so make sure that when they subscribe to any of your email newsletters, they see relevant content.

 More importantly, understanding which emails had the highest open rates leaves clues as to which content can be purposed for other media.

-Another important metric is click-through rate (CTR), which lets you see how many people are clicking on the content you're sharing in your email messages.
+Another important metric is click-through rate (CTR), which lets you see how many people click on the content you share in your email messages.
 This takes us back to what your subscribers want to see.

-If we consider social media, then consider that if you plan on sharing items from your emails on these networks, digging into the emails that have a high CTR can help you find the best pieces of content to repurpose.
+If we consider social media, then consider that if you plan on sharing items from your emails on these networks, digging into the emails with a high CTR can help you find the best content to repurpose.

-What happens if you use the wrong email content?
+What happens if you use the wrong type of email content?

-If you use the wrong content in your email marketing messages (and therefore when repurposing your content), then it can lead to negative business results.
+Using the wrong content in your email marketing messages (and, therefore, when repurposing your content) can lead to negative business results.

-Low open rates will often mean that people don't find value in what you're sharing with them.
-If your CTRs are low, that means that most of the people who did see your content didn't find it interesting enough to warrant clicking on it and reading more about it.
+Low open rates often mean people don't find value in what you're sharing with them.
+If your CTRs are low, that means that most of the people who saw your content didn't find it interesting enough to warrant clicking on it and reading more about it.